 What to know while taking MAVYRET

-- If you miss a dose of MAVYRET and it is:
+If you do miss a dose, and it's:

-- Less than 18 hours from the time you usually take MAVYRET, take the missed dose with food as soon as possible.
-Then take your next dose at your usual time.
+- Less than 18 hours, take the missed dose with food as soon as you can.
+Then take your next dose at the usual time

-- More than 18 hours from the time you usually take MAVYRET, do not take the missed dose.
-Take your next dose at your usual time with food.
+- More than 18 hours, do not take your missed dose.
+Take your next dose as usual, with food

 If you take too much MAVYRET, call your doctor or go to the nearest hospital emergency room right away.